Introduction to the Constitution of India

 The Indian Constitution is unique in its contents and spirit.
-Though borrowed from almost every constitution of the world, the constitution of India has several salient features that distinguish it from the constitutions of other countries.
-It should be noted at the outset that a number of original features of the Constitution (as adopted in 1949) have undergone a substantial change, on account of several amendments, particularly 7th, 42nd, 44th, 73rd and 74th Amendments.
-In fact, the 42nd Amendment Act (1976) is known as ‘Mini-Constitu-tion’ due to the important and large number of changes made by it in various parts of the Constitution.
-However, in the Kesavananda Bharati easel (1973), the Supreme Court ruled that the constituent power of Parliament under Article 368 does not enable it to alter the ‘basic structure’ of the Constitution.
-Preamble The American Constitution was the first to begin with a Preamble.
-Many countries, including India, followed this practice.
-The term ‘preamble’ refers to the introduction or pref¬ace to the Constitution.
-It contains the summary or essence of the Constitution.
-N A Palkhivala, an eminent jurist and constitutional expert, called the Preamble as the ‘identity card of the Constitution.’
-The Preamble to the Indian Constitution is based on the ‘Objectives Resolution’, drafted and moved by Pandit Nehru, and adopted by the Constituent Assembly.
-It has been amended by the 42nd Constitutional Amend¬ment Act (1976), which added three new words-socialist, secular and integrity.
-Ingredients of the Preamble The Preamble reveals four ingredients or components:
+Though borrowed heavily from other constitutions, the constitution of India has several notable features that distinguish it from the constitutions of other countries.
+It should be noted at the outset that many original features of the Constitution (as adopted in 1949) have undergone a substantial change, on account of several amendments, particularly 7th, 42nd, 44th, 73rd and 74th Amendments.
+The 42nd Amendment Act (1976) is also known as ‘Mini-Constitution’ due to the several and major changes made by it in various parts of the Constitution.
+However, in the Kesavananda Bharati easel (1973), the Supreme Court gave a ruling that the constituent power of Parliament under Article 368 does not enable it to change the Constitution’s ‘basic structure’.

 - Nature of Indian State: It declares India to be of a sovereign, socialist, secular democratic and republican polity.